-Fred and Julie are responsible for the welfare and academic progress of every undergraduate student in the department.
-You can speak to either one if you have concerns about your academic progress or if you feel that there are circumstances which are causing you academic pressure.
+Fred is responsible for the welfare and academic progress of every undergraduate student in the department.
+You can speak him if you have concerns about your academic progress or if you feel that there are circumstances which are causing you academic pressure.

 Student Wellbeing Advisor

 The wellbeing advisor offers confidential and non-judgemental emotional support for all Mechanical Engineering students.
 You can meet with them on a regular basis to talk about absolutely anything that’s affecting how you are feeling.

 - Difficulties with learning, focus, procrastination and concentration

 - Family, friendships and relationship issues